|

 analyzing organizational strengths and weaknesses, and providing recommendations to ECBO's, state and local governments, and

-the Office of Refugee Resettlement.
-Immigrant Citizenship in the United States and Canada: Explaining the Difference, Canadian American Research Studies, Fall, 2006, 10 pp. In this article, Sociologist Irene Bloemraad attempts
+Canadian American Research Studies, Fall, 2006, 10 pp. In this article, Sociologist Irene Bloemraad

-Immigrant-Led Organizers in Their Own Voices: Local Realities and Shared Visions, Catholic Legal Immigration
+are Canada's policy of multiculturalism and its commitment of resources to support the naturalization process.
+Immigrant-Led Organizers in Their Own Voices: Local Realities and Shared Visions, Catholic Legal Immigration Network, Inc (CLINIC), May, 2006, 33 pp.

-Network, Inc (CLINIC), May, 2006, 33 pp. Over the course of three year (2001-2004), with funding from the Carnegie
+Over the course of three year (2001-2004),

-Corporation of New York and the Catholic Campaign for Human Development, CLINIC provided grants and technical assistance to
+with funding from the Carnegie Corporation of New York and the Catholic Campaign for Human Development, CLINIC provided grants

-17 community-based organizations to examine the "birth, development and maintenance of the organizing process among immigrants."
+and technical assistance to 17 community-based organizations to examine the "birth, development and maintenance of the

-With one exception, all participating organizations were outside the Catholic agency network, including the one organization
+organizing process among immigrants."
+With one exception, all participating organizations were outside the Catholic agency

-in New Jersey to participate in the project (Wind of the Spirit).
-This report discusses successful immigrant leadership development
+network, including the one organization in New Jersey to participate in the project (Wind of the Spirit).
+This report discusses

-strategies, as well as the partnerships that nurtured effective organizing.
-The report also contains useful information on
+successful immigrant leadership development strategies, as well as the partnerships that nurtured effective organizing.
+The

-evaluating immigrant community organizing.
+report also contains useful information on evaluating immigrant community organizing.

-Civic Inequalities: Immigrant Volunteerism and Community Organizations
+Civic Inequalities: Immigrant Volunteerism and Community Organizations in

-in California, Public Policy Institute of California, 2006, 165 pp.
+California, Public Policy Institute of California, 2006, 165 pp.

 As immigrants and their children constitute a